-First creative arts Laureate awarded in Australia Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Teaching doctors empathy through art Health care students are developing their empathy, moral insight and cultural awareness through a program that helps them look at art.
-Is a Master of Fine Arts the ‘new MBA’?
-Enlightened universities are now embedding the principles of design and creativity into their business schools, as businesses recognise the value of arts education.
-10 gems from Tim Minchin (locked) VIDEO: 10 witty and wise pieces of advice from comedian and musician Tim Minchin.
-The first video in our new occasional series.
-50 ways to make money in the arts The more income streams you have, the more opportunities you have to make art.
-The most successful artists can check many, if not all, all of these funding sources.
+First creative arts Laureate awarded in Australia Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles So you want my arts job: Google Arts and Culture lead (locked) In this new series we look at some of the best jobs in the arts and ask how people got to where they are.
+First up, Suhair Khan from Google Arts and Culture.
+Top 10 career articles of 2018 (locked) From surviving & thriving as an introvert in the arts, to tips on beating perfectionism and building a strong social media presence, here are ArtsHub's most popular career articles of 2018.
+Career Spotlight: Producer, Children’s Theatre Unlocking a child’s imagination is just the beginning when it comes to creating theatre for young people.
+ArtsHub asked two expert Producers in Children's Theatre how the job gets done.
+Creating jobs: the push for women in gaming With only 18% of women employed in the Australian game industry, one organisation is looking to change the tech landscape.
 (Premium content) Premium content Visual Arts Writer Tuesday 13 June, 2017 A NSW academic has received $3.2 million to harness immersive visualisation technology and pioneer a new approach to the study of subjective experience.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Post, manage and monitor your social media campaigns using our extensive social media toolkit Promote yourself and your career to the largest arts community in UK by uploading your professional profile Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
-Subscribe Now and be part of the British arts community Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
+Join Now and join the British arts community today Australian Laureate Fellow Professor Jill Bennett.
+Photo: Dan White Member login Email address Password Forgot password?
 About the author To contact the ArtsHub news desk email email@example.com.
 Keep up-to-date with the latest industry news; be part of the conversation and an engaged arts community by following ArtsHub on Facebook, Twitter, LinkedIn, Pinterest, Tumblr.